 (2-1) 3 credits.
-Prerequisites: GEOL 201L or GEOE 221, and GEOL 212.
+Prerequisites: GEOL 201L or GEOE 221, and GEOL 212 or GEOL 214L.
 Identification and classification of igneous, metamorphic, and sedimentary rocks in hand sample and thin section.
 Emphasis is on environments of formation as deduced from textures and structures.
 Lecture, laboratory, and field trips.